azrulhasni/kelichap/User-manual.md

         choose among many tags shown.

     5. Click on the ‘Upload Files’ button and choose a document.
-Click on ’Save’ too permanently save the document.
+Click on ’Save’ to permanently save the document.
 Note that the uploaded file will be converted to pdf for viewing but user will still have access to the original version.